eluzix/claritus-website/content/why-claritus.md

 whyExcellenceMainTitle: Not just another “networth tracker” but the best dynamic wealth analytics in the market

+whyExcellenceMainDescription: "Yes, there are some other  services that allow you to track your networth but that's precisely what they are,“networth tracking” apps.
+In order to make good and informed decisions you need to be able to see the big picture and evaluate your overall situation.
+This means  seeing the possibilities and the problems.
+With Claritus you will get:"

 whyExcellence:
 - title: See your wealth the way you want it